poretsky/youtube-dl-emacs/README.md

 from the URL nature.
 When no special actions are guessed, the anchor is visited with `w3m-view-this-url` in the usual way.

+Link to a video clip can be saved as a w3m bookmark directly from the youtube-dl view buffer by pressing <kbd>a</kbd>.

 When youtube-dl playback or download submission is invoked on an anchor, the anchor URL is used.
 Otherwise the URL is requested from the user.
 After download submission the download control buffer pops